timmcmichael/skimpy-oop/chapter-9-inheritance/scripts/youtube_desc.md

 # 9C - Method Overriding in Java

 Overriding is no big deal to me.
 My wife overrides my ideas and decisions all the time.
-That's okay, because my judgement is... suspect.
+That's okay, because my judgment is... suspect.

 We need to take a look at the "inheritance hierarchy" and learn how method calls work in a subclass.
 Armed with that knowledge, we'll change how a method works in a subclass by overriding it.
 We'll revisit our BankAccount example and try some overriding.
 We'll also introduce the 'super' keyword and the 'toString()' method.